 All data were tabulated into MS Excel and analyzed using Statistical Package for the Social Sciences software version 19.
-The distribution nature of T3, T4, and TSH values for each trimester was observed by inspecting histograms.
-Trimester-specific mean (Xm) and standard deviation (Sx) of T3, T4, and TSH were calculated separately.
-The RIs were calculated by estimating the 2.5 and 97.5 percentile determined as $X_m \pm 1.96 \times S_x$ .
-The 0.90 confidence intervals (CIs) were obtained by the formula: Percentile $\pm 2.81 \times S_x / \sqrt{n}$ .5-8 The analysis of variance test was used to see the significance of differences among the three trimester values.
+Distribution nature of T3, T4, and TSH values of each trimester were observed by inspecting histograms.
+Trimester-specific mean (x_m), standard deviation (s_x) of T3, T4, and TSH were calculated separately.
+The RIs were calculated by estimating the 2.5 and 97.5% determined as $X_m \pm 1.96 S_x$.
+The 0.90 CIs were obtained by the formula: Percentile $\pm 2.81 S_x / \sqrt{n}$.5-8.
+Analysis of variance test was used to see the significance of differences among three trimester values.
 For TSH, nonparametric Kruskal-Wallis test was used to compare the changes between trimester values for a level of significance p < 0.05.